 An open question is whether our results are generalizable to other countries.
-This should depend on whether, like in the US, immigrants are at risk of deportation when reporting a crime.
+This should depend on whether, as in the U.S., immigrants are at risk of deportation when reporting a crime.
 It also depends on whether criminals can somehow predict the legal status of their victims.
-For example, in many European countries African and Asian immigrants have a higher likelihood of being undocumented immigrants.
+For example, in many European countries, African and Asian immigrants have a higher likelihood of being undocumented immigrants.

 Our analysis has additional implications that are worth mentioning.
 It points out that investigating the consequences of amnesties by looking at reported crimes may have some important undesirable pitfalls.
 The increase in reporting might turn out to be a rise in crime rates even if the true crime rates decreased.
-These effects should be carefully taken into account in the empirical investigation of amnesties, especially when the size of the undocumented immigration is large.
+These effects should be carefully taken into account in the empirical investigation of amnesties, especially when the size of the undocumented immigrant population is large.